Sharly-Chess/sharly-chess.github.io/docs/network/security.en.md

 ## Secure your accounts

-* Give staff accounts only the permissions they need.
+* Give staff accounts only the access levels they need.
 * Use strong, unique passwords.

 ---